-Activities of the Company may be impacted by the spread of the COVID-19 novel coronavirus.
+Activities of the Company may be impacted by the spread of diseases, epidemics and pandemics, including the COVID-19 novel coronavirus.

 On March 11, 2020, COVID-19 was declared a worldwide pandemic by the World Health Organization.
-The adverse effects related to COVID-19 and other public health crises may be material and adverse to the Company.
-The impact of COVID-19 and efforts to slow the spread of COVID-19 could severely impact the development of the Bomboré Project.
+The adverse effects related to COVID-19 and other public health crises (including the spread of diseases, epidemics and pandemics) may be material and adverse to the Company.
+The impact of COVID-19 and efforts to slow the spread of COVID-19 could severely impact the operation and further development of the Bomboré Mine.
 In addition, the current outbreak of COVID-19, and any future emergence and spread of similar pathogens, could have a material adverse impact on global economic conditions, which may adversely impact: the market price of the common shares and the Company's operations.